At a Glance | Opinion | Products | Nutrition | FAQ | Extra Info | Verdict

 Two, for most people it will be too much fat and too rich on saturated fats.
 We are not saying is not balanced, just that this balance might take time to get used to.
 Also, it might be worth noting that the fat quantities are over the recommended values in by the US health authorities, FDA, ESFA and WHO.

 Therefore, their concerns are understandable.
-However, it is worth noting this findings also remark sugar mostly acts this way when paired with an imbalance diet.
+However, it is worth noting these findings also remark sugar mostly acts this way when paired with an imbalance diet.

 Anyhow, Ample uses organic sweet potato starch (a low GI, complex carbohydrate) and tapioca starch, long chain carbohydrate that helps in micronutrient absorption and CVD prevention (Slavin et al., 2009).